 In carrying out these duties the Committee shall ensure the appropriateness, relevance and market practice in respect of such remuneration policy.

 The Nomination Committee comprises the three non-executive directors and is chaired by Adam Attwood.
-It has responsibility for reviewing the size, composition and structure of the Board (and it’s Committees) and making recommendations of any changes it believes are required for succession planning.
+It has responsibility for reviewing the size, composition and structure of the Board (and its Committees) and making recommendations of any changes it believes are required for succession planning.
 The Committee identifies and nominates for approval by the Board of candidates to fill vacancies as and when they arise as well as reviewing the results of any Board performance evaluations and proposing corrective actions if required.
 The Committee, in conjunction with the Chief Executive, reviews annually the succession planning strategy for the leadership team.

 Whilst the Committee has ultimate responsibility for reviewing the structure, size and composition of the Board and recommending any changes required, in practice the Board as a whole considers any recommendations for appointments.